Belaws Thailand

 Technology Transfer Plans in Thailand

-Foreign investors looking to establish a business venture in Thailand must navigate the regulations set forth by the Foreign Business Act.
+Foreign investors looking to establish a business venture in Thailand must be aware of the regulations set forth by the Foreign Business Act.
 To operate a business undertaking restricted activities under this act, investors can apply for a Foreign Business License.
-However, submitting a technology transfer plan is a crucial requirement for obtaining this license.
-This condition often causes confusion and serves as a stumbling block for investors uncertain about what the term “technology” encompasses and the specific details the plan must entail.
+However, submitting a technology transfer plan is an important requirement for obtaining this license.
+This condition often causes confusion and serves as a stumbling block for investors uncertain about what the term “technology” includes and the specific details the plan must entail.

 Key points